-However, quite some time has elapsed in the meantime, the criticisms have waned and the new user interface has developed into a new standard.
+However, quite some time has passed in the meantime, the criticisms have decreased and the new user interface has developed into a new standard.
 Nonetheless, we would not have implemented the conversion if we had not been convinced of the benefits of the multi-function bar.

-Tests with the new user interface have corroborated the correctness of our decision: Novices and beginners became conversant substantially faster with A-Plan 2010 than with A-Plan 2009 and existing users too, after a – relatively brief – conversion phase, no longer wanted to work with the “old” user interface.
+Tests with the new user interface have confirmed the correctness of our decision: Novices and beginners became familiar substantially faster with A-Plan 2010 than with A-Plan 2009 and existing users too, after a – relatively brief – conversion phase, no longer wanted to work with the “old” user interface.

 - Considerably better laid out by grouping the functions logically

 - Supplementary functions, such as, e.g. a quick access bar and user-configurable shortcut keys, facilitate user interaction considerably

 - Faster location of functions by consistent use of icons